michelleenos/splitwise-group-expenses/README.md

 -  `npm run dev`
 -  The app will open on a localhost port.
 Click "Login" in the top right corner to fetch your user info.
 Once you've done this, your groups should show up in the left sidebar.
 Choose a group and visit the other links in the sidebar to see recent expenses in your group, or to create a new expense.

-Note: You must have an active Splitwise account and be a member of at least one group which has had activity in the past 6 months.
-This won't work for one-off transactions between individuals who are not already in a group with you!
+**Note**: You must have an active Splitwise account and be a member of at least one group which has had activity in the past 6 months.
+This won't work for one-off transactions between individuals who are not already in a group with you.

 ## API Authentication